AlibabaCloudDocs/icms_mqtt/intl.en-US/Function Overview/Send and receive messages.md

 # Send and receive messages {#concept_opl_mnw_hhb .concept}

 MQ for MQTT supports message sending and receiving in multiple languages.
-This topic provides links to sample code of using MQ for MQTT separately and with RocketMQ in combination to send and receive messages in different languages.
+This topic provides links to sample code of using MQ for MQTT separately and with MQ in combination to send and receive messages in different languages.

 ## Use MQ for MQTT separately to send and receive messages {#section_w1t_nww_hhb .section}